Dvaravati sila: Traits

 The chakra-mark is the most distinguishing feature of the Dvaravati stones, and hence they are called "chakrankita-sila".
 According to Garuda Purana, there are twelve varieties of this stone, owing to the number of chakras (wheels), colours and forms (Sanskrit sloka in this regard states:‘dasadha cha prabhinnas ta varnakrti-vibhedatah’).
 When there is only one chakra, the stone is called Devesa; when there are two chakras, it is Sudarshana; three chakras represent the deity Ananta.
 When there are four chakras, the stone is Janardana.
 Vasudeva is represented by the stone having five chakras, Pradyumna by six chakras, Bala-bhadra by seven, Purushottama by eight, Nava-vyuha by nine, Dasavatara by ten, Aniruddha by eleven and Dvadastma by twelve.
 Nava-vyuha represents the collection of nine forms of Vishnu: Vasudeva, Samkarshana, Pradyumna, Aniruddha, Narayana, Hayagriva, Vishnu, Nrsimha and Varaha.
 The first four forms are well known as ‘chatur-vyuha’.
 The twelve major forms of Vishnu are derived from these nine forms, according to the Tantra siddhanta, a division of Pancharatra.

 Prahlada Samhita, quoted in Salagrama-pariksha (by Anupasimha) gives the first few names differently.
 The Dvaravati Sila with only one chakra is called Sudarsana, with two chakras 'Lakshmi-narayana' and with three chkras 'Trivikrama'.
 The rest of the names are the same as given above.
 The name Ananta is given to stones which have more than twelve chakras.
 The name for Dasavatara in the above list is given here as 'Dasamurti'.
 When the chakras are more than twelve, only even numbered chakras are to be preferred, according to Galava-smrtir.

-Benefits

-These Silas also have distinct personalities like the Saligrama Sila that are identified by their size, colure, texture markings; these are explained below.